Professional course Injection Therapy

 - Practical techniques for the peripheral joint injection and aspiration

 - Legal aspects relating to consent and non-medical prescribing/medicine management (patient group directions and clinical responsibilities)

 Learning and Teaching

-Learning will be through a variety of face-to-face methods including seminars and practical teaching sessions, supported with online resources and independent study.
+Learning will be through a variety of methods including online lectures and seminars, and face-to-face practical teaching, supported with online resources and independent study.
 Theoretical and practice learning will also be underpinned by supervised clinical practice.
 Reflective practise will be encouraged throughout all aspects of the module.